webcodr/weblog/content/post/nginx-reverse-proxy-on-raspberry-pi.md

 0 0 1 * * sudo certbot renew --pre-hook "service nginx stop" --post-hook "service nginx start"
 ~~~

 And you're done.
-From now on, you're certificates will be renewed every month automatically.
+From now on, your certificates will be renewed every month automatically.

 More domains?
 No problem, just issue the certificate and add another site config.